maxhgerlach/slurm-scripts/README.md

 separate call to `qstat` is made, this can be slow if you have a lot of jobs in the queue.
 Improvements are welcome.

+### qgrep

+Grep from the names of your jobs and return a list of matching job ids. `qgrep -E REGEX` also works.

+### qgrepdel

+Grep from the names of your jobs and delete all matching jobs.
+`qdelgrep -E REGEX` also works.

 ### qpeekout, qpeekerr

 These print what has been written so far to the standard output or